 Here are some pages that might be useful:

-List of posts in order of their title, which should also be the chronological order of their content (i.e., the story of my life).
+List of posts in order of their title, which should also be the chronological order of their content (i.e., my life).

-List of posts grouped by their tags (i.e., certain kinds of events from my life).
+List of posts grouped by their tags (i.e., certain kinds of events or episodes from my life).

 My collection of book reports is a big part of this site, and there is a page that lists them all.
 I haven’t yet transcribed all of them to this blog.
 The ones I’ve transcribed have the “bookreport” tag.

 Following are some conventions I’m trying to follow while creating posts.

 Date formats: Dates should be formatted as YYYY-MM-DD (this is a useful international standard, ISO 8601).
 If the month or day of a date isn’t known or relevant, or if the date is part of a range of dates I use “00”.

 Titles for posts: Most posts will correspond to a date, or to a range of dates (I use the starting date in that case).
 The title of the post should begin with the date, followed by a “: ” and a phrase.
 This should make post titles pretty unique.
 Lists of post titles can be sorted alphabetically, resulting in a chronological sort if the titles begin with the date as described above.
 (That’s one way ISO 8601 is useful.)

 Tags: All “backlog” posts should have one or more tags reflecting the nature of the content, such as “bookreport”, “event”, “travel”, etc. The tags commonly used on posts are intended to denote the following (note that a post can have multiple tags).
 The tag cloud on the left shows the tags currently in use; the most-used are shown in larger type.
 The main tags are meant for the following types of posts: